Field of Study

 About the Course

-CR125 Course Location: CIT Cork School of Music, Union Quay, Cork.
+CR125 Course Location: MTU Cork School of Music, Union Quay, Cork.

 Each student is assigned a matched group of peers to form a small popular ensemble, this becomes the centre of the learning experience.
 Lectures, classes, and music technology labs provide supporting skills to the core training in performance.